KoalbyMQP/Tools/monitoring/README.md

   docker-compose logs

 ## Troubleshooting Tips

 - Ensure that you run the setup script with sudo.
 - If a required port is in use, the script will attempt to stop the container using it.
 - Verify that your Raspberry Pi has an active internet connection.
 - Check for sufficient disk space (minimum 1GB free) before running the script.
 - Review the error messages displayed during the setup process for guidance on resolving issues.
-- If containers do not start, inspect logs using docker-compose logs <service>.
+- If containers do not start, inspect logs using docker-compose logs service_name.

 ## Additional Notes

 - The setup script is designed specifically for a plug and play setup so please report if you encounter any issues.
 - You can customize Docker Compose configurations, Grafana dashboards, and Prometheus settings as needed for your specific monitoring requirements.